-Figure 39. (above) α turn by an immature Phidippus princeps on the underside of a clear plastic surface, as viewed from above.
-Each frame of this motion picture was selected to depict the end of one step of this turn.
-The balanced platform of attachment and suspension from the surface is depicted in each case as a blue polygon connecting the feet that did not change position during the subsequent step.
+Figure 44.
+Lateral or α turn by an immature Phidippus princeps on the underside of a clear plastic surface, as viewed from above.
+Each frame of this motion picture was selected to depict the end of one step of this The balanced platform of attachment and suspension from the surface is depicted in each case as a blue polygon connecting the feet that did not change position during the subsequent step.
 All legs shown as moving in a single frame were moving at the same time.
 Note that ground force for this rotation was delivered through the legs that did not change position during each step.
-LIII was not moved, and LIV was only moved a small distance (2), during this turn.
+L3 was not moved, and L4 was only moved a small distance (2), during this turn.
 Movement from (4) to (5) involved a pivot of the legs, and only slight movement of legs I as they were held away from the surface.

-Figure 40.
+Figure 45.
 Two sequential α turns by an immature Phidippus princeps on the underside of a clear plastic surface, as viewed from above.
-The first turn (counter-clockwise, from 1 to 2) involved a single step and the simultaneous movement of three legs.
+The first turn (counter-clockwise, from 1 to 2) involved a single step and the simultaneous movement of three legs forming a tripod.
 The second turn (clockwise, from 2 to 6) required four steps.
-Note that LIII did not move during the second turn.
-The attached dragline contributed to the stability of this spider as it moved from position (3).
+Note that L3 did not move during the second turn.
+From position 3 to 4, an attached dragline contributed to the support of this spider.

-Figure 41.
+Figure 46.
 Two sequential α turns in the same direction by an immature Phidippus princeps on the underside of a clear plastic surface, as viewed from above.
-Each turn (1-3, above, and 3-5, below) was executed in two discrete steps.
-This spider paused at position (3) between the two turns.
+Each turn (1-3, above, and 3-5,below) was executed in two discrete steps.
+This spider paused at (3), between the two turns.
 Steps did not follow a strict alternation between legs on opposite sides of the body.
-Note that both legs II were kept in the same position during both steps of the first turn, and RIII was not moved during the second turn.
+Note that both legs II were kept in the same position during both steps of the first turn, and R3 was not moved during the second turn.

-Figure 42. α turn (1-4) followed by slow backward steps (4-12) by an immature Phidippus (species indet.) on the underside of a clear plastic surface, as viewed from above.
-As this relatively large fly was held by legs I and II, single leg steps or small slides were used to accomplish this movement and maintain a secure and balanced attachment to the surface.
+Figure 47.
+Lateral or α turn (1-4) followed by slow backward steps (4-12) by an immature P. princeps on the underside of a clear plastic surface, as viewed from above.
+This relatively large fly was held by legs I and II, requiring the use of single leg steps or small slides were to accomplish this movement and maintain a secure attachment to the surface.